 After messing with power issues for so long, it’s remarkable to see how much better things are now.
 The lithium bank has made more of a difference than I expected as the batteries suck up power at a rate that I have never seen before.
 Even if the batteries are nearly full, they continue to suck up all the power available right up to 100%.
 That is so different than lead acid where the acceptance rate slows to a trickle the closer the batteries get to 100%.

-Charging now takes a few hours to reach capacity verses all day, if at all, for the old AGM batteries.
+Charging now takes a few hours to reach capacity verses all day, if at all, for the agm deep cycle battery.
 And, having the wind provide enough power to cover the overnight usage on passage is a very big deal.

 Sure, our energy needs continue to grow but I now have excess power storage capacity, multiples beyond my old AGM bank and now I can even keep everything fully charged on passage without running the engine, something that was never the case before.